Netflix/conductor/docs/docs/labs/beginner.md

 ### Creating Workflow Definition

 Creating Workflow definition is almost similar.
 We shall use the Task definitions created above.
-Note that same Task definitions can be used in multiple workflows, or for multipe times in same Workflow (that's where `taskReferenceName` is useful).
+Note that same Task definitions can be used in multiple workflows, or for multiple times in same Workflow (that's where `taskReferenceName` is useful).

 A workflow without any tasks looks like this:
 ```json